EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-issue-photoid.md

    - **W → IS:** Discover Request
    - **IS → W:** Discover Response

-   TBD
+   The Wallet and Issuer exchange metadata to establish connection endpoints and cryptographic parameters necessary for secure communication.
+This typically includes OpenID discovery mechanisms.

 ---

 ### 4.2.2.
 Credential Issuance Request (OpenID4VCI)

-The issuance process begins with the **user (UA)** initiating the process by scanning an OPENID4VCI credential offer QR or clicking on a deeplink.
+The issuance process starts when the user (UA) scans an OpenID4VCI credential offer QR or clicks on a deeplink.
 **Wallet** will invoke **UA (User Agent)** to send Authorisation Request to the **Authorization Server (QTSP ISSUER)**

-After receiving Authorisation Request the **IS (PhotoID Issuer - QTSP)** will start the dynamic credential request to otain the required data ( PID and Passport) to obtain PhotoID attestation.
+After receiving Authorisation Request the **IS (PhotoID Issuer - QTSP)** will start the dynamic credential request to obtain the required data ( PID and Passport) to obtain PhotoID attestation.
-Dynamic
+Dynamic credential request consists of two steps.

 ---

 ### 4.2.3.
 Dynamic Credential Request - Step 1: PID Validation

-First stems will be using OPENID4VP to request and verify PID of the user.
+First steps will use OPENID4VP to request and verify the user’s PID.

 ---

 ### 4.2.4.
 Dynamic Credential Request - Step 2: Passport Validation

-After PID validation, the second step of Dynamic Credential Request will trigger an OUTH2 like flow to obtain Passport Data.
+After PID validation, the second step of the Dynamic Credential Request triggers an OAuth2-like flow to obtain Passport Data.
-The user will be redirected to a Passport Reading Service application and prompted to scan their Passport alogside additional biometric checks to unsure holder of phisical document is managing the application.
-Finally the user will grant permission to share Passport data with the issuer.
+The user will be redirected to a Passport Reading Service application and prompted to scan their Passport alongside additional biometric checks to ensure the holder of the physical document is managing the application.
+Finally, the user will grant permission to share Passport data with the issuer.

 ---

 ### 4.2.5.
 Credential Issuance Completion

-Issuer performs an attricutes based verification to ensure PID data correspond and match a subset of Passport's claims.
+Issuer performs an attribute-based verification to ensure PID data corresponds and matches a subset of the Passport’s claims.
 Once identity is verified, the **credential is issued and sealed**.

 ---